 Alternative objectives can also be set in cases where certain developments may cause a failure to achieve good status or to maintain high status.
 This is subject to the developments being of overriding public interest and/or there being overriding benefits to human health and safety.
-Alternative options for delivering these benefits must be considered and all practicable steps must be taken to mitigate adverse impact on the water body as required by Regulation 33 of the European Communities Environmental Objectives (Surface Waters) Regulations, SI 272 of 2009.
+Alternative options for delivering these benefits must be considered and all practicable steps must be taken to mitigate adverse impact on the water body.